-As an example this image shows the Foreign Key Constraint screen loaded with the details of tion nis combo box lists all defined instraints in the parent Table that could used as the basis of a Foreign Key.
-These constraints can be Primary Keys, inique Constraints or Unique Indexes.)
-The first constraint in the list is selected a default; if this is not the constraint you ant, select the correct constraint from the combo box.
-Then you select the constraint, its lumns are automatically listed in the
+As an example this image shows the Foreign Key Constraint screen loaded with the details of 'fk_customersaddresses_customers' (as defined in the Example model).

+Option Action Join on Constraint This combo box lists all defined constraints in the parent Table that could be used as the basis of a Foreign Key.
+(These constraints can be Primary Keys, Unique Constraints or Unique Indexes.)
+The first constraint in the list is selected by default; if this is not the constraint you want, select the correct constraint from the combo box.
+When you select the constraint, its columns are automatically listed in the 'Involved Columns' panel, under the 'Parent: